 Candidates are expected to demonstrate competence at the master’s level in sociological theory, research methods, and to show proficiency in their chosen areas of concentration through a thesis, comprehensive exams, or applied/policy project.

 The department is quite flexible in evaluating undergraduate experience.
 However, requirements include a minimum of 20 hours in sociology (with a g.p.a. of 3.0 on a 4.0 scale) including courses in statistics, methods, and theory.
 Applicants must have earned an overall g.p.a. of at least 3.0.
-Applicants must submit GRE scores; there is no minimum threshold for GRE scores.
+GRE scores are recommended but not required.
+These scores are one component of a larger evaluation of an application and offer additional information in the overall assessment.
 To apply, a completed application for admission and transcripts of all academic work must be submitted with your online application.
 Please attach to the online application a written statement describing areas of interest and reasons for wanting to study sociology, a writing sample such as a term paper, and letters of reference from three persons qualified to evaluate capability for graduate study in sociology (at least two letters should come from college instructors).
 International students whose native language is not English must also submit Test of English as a Foreign language (TOEFL) scores.

 Deadlines for Admission